How To Make a Modern Metal Hoop Sunflower Wreath

 To prevent the wire from scratching up the front door, I simply cut a little felt and glued it over the wire.

-back of sunflower wreath, before its attached to the metal hoop
+Back of sunflower with leaves attached with hot glue, before its attached to the metal hoop wreath.

 The next step is to secure the leaves to the sunflower.